 “Why did you start playing tennis?”

-The key to successful selling is correctly understanding your customer’s needs and offering an appropriate solution.
-You can’t offer a solution if you don’t know what your customer is trying to achieve.
+The key to successful selling is to understand your customer’s needs and offer an appropriate solution.
+That’s why you’re in business – right?
+And you can’t offer a solution if you don’t know what your customer is trying to achieve.
 Your aim is to dig down to what has led the customer to call you, join the club, or sign up for a trial lesson?